-A frequency distribution is a table of data detailing the frequency with which certain characteristics appear in a sample population.
-For example, you could make a frequency distribution of the heights of major league basketball players.
-After collecting heights for each member of the sample population (the number of players), you would construct the table, which would include the class width.
+A frequency distribution is a table of data that details the rate at which certain characteristics appear in a sample population.
+For example, it may be a frequency distribution of the heights of major league basketball players.
+Construct the table after collecting heights for each member of the sample population (i.e., the number of players) and include the class width.
 The class width is the range of data values in each section of your chart.
 In this example, you might have one class representing heights of 60 to 69 inches, the next of 70 to 79 inches, and so on for as many classes as you want in your frequency distribution.
-There is a mathematical method for determining the range of values for your class widths.
+Use a mathematical method to determine the range of values for class widths.

 Determine the largest data value in your sample data set.
-For the basketball player height example, this would be the height of the tallest basketball player.
+For the basketball player height example, this is the height of the tallest basketball player.